tastejs/todomvc/app-spec.md

     └── todo.js
 ```

-Keep in mind that framework best practices on how to structure your app come first.
+Keep in mind that framework’s best practices on how to structure your app come first.

 ### README

-All examples should include a README describing the framework, the general implementation and the build process if required.
+All examples must include a README describing the framework, the general implementation and the build process if required.
 There is an [example readme](template/readme.md) included in the [template](template).

 ### Dependency Management